 Making sure you can meet your car payments

 Could you go on paying for your car if something happened, leaving you short of money?
 Or if you bought your car in cash, would you be left with little or no savings to cover unforeseen expenses?
 Read on to find out how you can protect yourself from the unexpected.

 Plan for the unexpected

 It’s important to have a financial back-up plan for if something goes wrong.
 Even so, most people don’t actually have one.

-Help shield yourself against their financial impact by making sure you have:
+Help shield yourself against their financial impact by making sure you:

-- Insurance policies covering your health, your house and contents, accidents and unemployment
+- Have Insurance policies covering your health, your house and contents, accidents and unemployment

-- An emergency fund – savings to cover at least three months of expenses.
+- Develop an emergency fund – savings to cover at least three months of expenses.

 Build up an emergency fund

 A good rule of thumb is to have three months’ essential outgoings in an instant access savings account.